-Simplifying power bills aim of joint project
+Simplifying power bills aim of joint Consumer Advocacy Council and Consumer NZ project

 “Power bills can be very confusing for many consumers; often vital information is hard to find, and this just frustrates people.
 It makes it really difficult to switch retailers and that needs to change if we are to have a more competitive retail market.”

-We are working with Consumer NZ to investigate how bills are presented, with the aim of encouraging the industry to adopt a standard approach.
+The newly formed Consumer Advocacy Council is working with Consumer NZ to investigate how bills are presented, with the aim of encouraging the industry to adopt a standard approach.

 “Some retailers do this well, others don’t and we are working with Consumer NZ to develop a standardised bill – an easy to understand presentation of consumption data and pricing plans that’s consistent across retailers.